beclab/Terminus/README.md

 1. [Apply for A Terminus Name](https://docs.jointerminus.com/how-to/termipass/account/#create-terminus-name).

-2. Install Terminus in your machine with the following command:
+2. Install Terminus OS in your machine with the following command:
    ```
    curl -fsSL https://terminus.sh |  bash -
    ```
-   For more detailed instructions, see [Install Terminus with commands](https://docs.jointerminus.com/how-to/terminus/setup/install.html#install).
+   For more detailed instructions, see [Install Terminus OS with commands](https://docs.jointerminus.com/how-to/terminus/setup/install.html#install).

-3. Access the URL required for Terminus activation in the browser, and complete the initial setups and system activation following the on-screen instructions.
+3. Access the URL required for Terminus OS activation in the browser, and complete the initial setups and system activation following the on-screen instructions.
 For more detailed instructions, see the [Activation Guide](../../how-to/terminus/setup/wizard.md).

 4. Log in with the password you reset during activation and complete two-step verification on TermiPass.
 For more detailed instructions, see the [Login Doc](../../how-to/terminus/setup/login.md).